Alexander Technique Intro – A Quick Rundown

-It’s been around, much like Pilates, since much of the 20th century.
-But unlike pilates, there’s no equipment needed, and definitely no effort required.
+The Alexander Technique has been around, much like Pilates, since much of the 20th century.
+But unlike Pilates, there’s no equipment needed, and definitely no effort required.
 Here’s the cool bit though, if your posture is hurting you:

 Learning this technique was recently found to reduce days with back pain by 86% (according to a large study in the British Medical Journal).

 So, what is it, how does it work, and how can it help you?
 Here’s our quick Alexander Technique intro…

 The first thing people will say when they hear the words Alexander Technique is “Posture!”, and then you’ll immediately see them stiffen up to try to demonstrate ‘good posture’ like a sergeant-major.

 Alas, if stiffening up like that really worked to improve posture, by now we’d all be walking round, stiff as tree-trunks, with great posture!